 - Experience makes the difference

 - FAQ: How can I ensure my SEO team has the necessary SEO expertise to succeed?

 According to the State of SEO 2019 report by Zazzle, 19 percent of companies reduced their SEO budget due to a skills shortage.
 The number who felt they were “naive” about SEO grew by 8% since 2018.
 Those who considered themselves “expert” fell by nearly 30% compared to 2018.

 A situation like that is the reason you turn to an SEO vendor.
 But the issue again becomes an experience.

 SEO agencies have a similar problem to in-house SEO teams: they’re often founded by one or more experts.
 In order to grow, they have to build teams and take themselves out of the hands-on work.

 But they also have to make the business profitable, and labor costs are the largest cost.
 As a result, many agencies have scaled using entry-level professionals.
-But this strategy is not sustainable when the clients know more about SEO than the “SEO managers” on their account.
+However, this strategy is not sustainable when the clients know more about SEO than the “SEO managers” on their accounts.

 A few years back, we decided that we weren’t going to have junior-level SEO and PPC professionals on our teams anymore.
 That is not a normal decision for an agency to make.